Audio Description on television

 Digital satellite

-We have detailed instructions on how to activate audio description.
+We have detailed instructions on how to activate audio description on Sky.

-If you are interested in satellite listings, please also check the Sky schedule.
+If you are interested in satellite listings, please check the Sky schedule.

 Analogue Virgin Media cable